 A partnership between the Washington State Department of Transportation (WSDOT) and several conservation groups to invest in wildlife corridors and protected habitats for species native to the Cascade Mountains resulted from the project to expand capacity along Interstate 90 between Hyak and Eaton.
 These wildlife structures allow for continuous range for a variety of animals that may migrate over the freeway.
 For more information on the wildlife overpasses, visit Interstate 90 Wildlife Bridges.10

-Work on the three phase project commenced in spring 2009 on Phase I, Hyak to Keechelus.
-Wrapping up in fall 2018, this work involved adding a new lane per direction, bridge and culvert replacement, pavement replacement and improving sharp curves.
-Phase II ran between summer 2015 and fall 2018, affecting a two mile stretch from Keechelus Dam to the Stampede Pass interchange.
+2018 2019, $453 million in construction involved adding a new lane per direction, bridge and culvert replacement, pavement replacement and improving sharp curves.
+Phase II ran between Summer 2015 and Fall 2018 2019 at a cost of $110 million.
+It improved a two mile stretch of I-90 from Keechelus Dam to the Stampede Pass interchange.

-Summer 2001 and Fall 2025, improves the easternmost six miles of the project area with widening, pavement replacement and truck climbing lanes.
+Summer 2001 and Fall 2025 Summer 2022 to Fall 2028, improves the easternmost six miles of the project area with widening, pavement replacement and truck climbing lanes.
 Phase IV follows from Summer 2026 to Fall 2029.
-It adds an additional lane per direction, replaces the concrete pavement, adds wildlife crossings and a chain-up area, and straightens portions of the roadway.
+The $206 million project adds an additional lane per direction, replaces the concrete pavement, adds wildlife crossings and a chain-up area, and straightens portions of the roadway.

 Rapid City Area